 Rapaille’s theory was that for many people, obesity is not the problem.
 It is the solution.
 Obesity is the solution to depression, to loneliness, to identity crisis, to unwanted attention by a mother’s boyfriend and so on.
-I believe it is the same for masturbation and its accelerant, porn, in Nigeria.
+I believe it is the same for masturbation and its accelerant, porn.
+At least in Nigeria.

 Nigeria has a youth unemployment crisis.
-The unemployment rate is spiraling and Government’s solution – a push for entrepreneurship will not work.
-In any population, maybe only 10% will have the personality to succeed as entrepreneurs and of those who start businesses, perhaps only 10% will survive after year three.
+The unemployment rate is spiraling and Government’s solution – a push for entrepreneurship will not solve it.
+In any population, maybe only 10% will succeed as entrepreneurs.
+Of those who start businesses, perhaps only 10% will survive after the third year.
 So, for the masses, paid employment is essential.
-Government must therefore shift its focus from encouraging mushroom businesses to enabling enterprises that can scale to employ many.
-With no work to do, our youth are dealing with both idleness and desolation.
-Sitting at home for years with no job is enough to cause depression.
-Into this vacuum enters porn and masturbation as solutions.
+Ideally, Government should encourage mushroom businesses to grow to become employers of labour.
+With little work to do, our youth are confronted with both idleness and desolation.
+Sitting at home for years without a job, is enough to cause depression.
+Doing a job you hate can lead to frustration.
+Enter porn and masturbation as solutions.

-For some, they are dealing with family issues and grappling with the daily news of corrupt government agencies, massive looting and terrorism.
+Some people are dealing with family issues.
+They are grappling with the daily news of corrupt government agencies, massive looting and terrorism.
 It’s enough to drive anyone to despair.
-Enter the quick hormonal rush called masturbation.
-It’s cheap, does not require external participation and can be done without leaving the house.
-All you need is an active imagination and cheap porn on your phone as a stimulant.
+Enter the quick hormonal pills called porn and masturbation.
+They are relatively cheap, do not require external participation and can be done without leaving the house.
+All you need is an active imagination and data.

-There are restrictions placed by religion on young men and women.
-They are told pre-marital sex is a sin but are not told what to do while they wait for marriage, sometimes for decades.
-Enter masturbation, the substitute, while they wait for marriage.
-Some religions forbid talking to the opposite sex because it is said to lead to temptation; talk less of permitting going to the movies or a secular concert.
-So, the normal rite of passage for young people – socializing with the opposite sex – is truncated.
-Enter masturbation to help relieve the pressure and the feeling of inadequacy.
+Young people struggle with loneliness and the desire to belong somewhere and to someone.
+Loneliness is not the absence of people.
+It is the absence of people who connect with and “get” you.
+Finding that is not as easy as many think.
+Some are also dealing with identity conflicts.
+They struggle with sexual restrictions placed by religion.
+They are told pre-marital sex is a sin, but are not really told what to do while they wait for marriage – sometimes for decades.
+Enter masturbation, the substitute, while they wait for church-sanctioned marriage.
+Some religions even forbid talking to the opposite sex, because it is said to lead to temptation; talk less of permitting going to the movies or a secular concert with them.
+So, the normal rite of passage for young people – socialization with the opposite sex – is truncated.
+Enter masturbation to help relieve the pressure and the feelings of inadequacy.

-Finally, there’s the natural curiosity every young person has about sex and the normal daily sexual arousal they have to deal with.
-If there are no safe spaces to vent or find knowledge, the alternative will be to employ whatever is readily available.
+Finally, there’s the natural curiosity every young person has about sex and the daily arousal they have to deal with.
+If there are no safe spaces to vent or to seek knowledge, the alternative will be to employ whatever is readily available.